-Marmoleum Decibel is built up in 4 layers as illustrated in figure 1.
-The top 3 layers form one homogeneous product by the crosslinking bonding formed during the oxidative curing process.
-The Marmoleum sheet is then laminated with an acoustic impact reducing, polyolefin foam layer.
+Marmoleum is build up in 3 layers as illustrated in figure 1.
+These three layers form one homogeneous product by the crosslinking bonding formed during the oxidative curing process:

-Figure 1: Illustration of Marmoleum Decibel
+Figure 1: Illustration of Marmoleum

 - 1. Surface layer: This layer gives Marmoleum its design and color.
 After finishing the product at the trimming department a factory finish Topshield pro is applied to protect the surface layer. - 2.
 Intermediate layer: This layer is calendared on the jute backing and contains reused and recycled Linoleum. - 3.
-Backing: The backing is woven jute. - 4.
-Foam layer: Polyolefin acoustic impact reducing foam
+Backing: The backing is woven jute.

-The declaration refers to the declared/functional unit of 1m installed flooring product.
+The declaration refers to the declared/functional unit of 1m2 installed flooring product.